Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 It is possible that you do not have the required brake table tension.
 When these cables are not properly adjusted, it can lead to them being stretched.
 This causes an excess tension on the brake cable which prevents the brake from releasing properly.
 This is also a common problem.

-A common indicator of this problem is a stiff brake lever feel.
+You’ll know you have this problem if you have a stiff brake lever feel.
 I also keep an eye out if there is an insufficient brake pad retraction from the rim.
 This is also an indicator of high brake cable tension.

 Brake pads are prone to all the dust and debris out there.
 They can easily accumulate all the dirt, debris, and even the excessive oil that you use.
 This leads to a loss of grip that the pads have on the rim.
 You might hear a squealing sound when you use the brakes.
 This is another cause of reduced brake effectiveness.